ynzhang23/landing-page/README.md

-# landing-page
+# Tintin Gallery

-This website is completed as an assignment for Odin Project.
+This website is completed as the "Landing Page" assignment for Odin Project.

 ## image-credit